Mattress (Glee): Production

 "Mattress" was written by series creator Ryan Murphy and directed by Elodie Keene.
 Recurring characters who appear in the episode are glee club members Brittany Pierce (Heather Morris), Santana Lopez (Naya Rivera), Mike Chang (Harry Shum Jr.) and Matt Rutherford (Dijon Talton), Principal Figgins (Iqbal Theba), football coach Ken Tanaka (Patrick Gallagher), local news anchors Rod Remington (Bill A. Jones) and Andrea Carmichael (Earlene Davis), hockey player Dave Karofsky (Max Adler) and football player Azimio (James Earl).
 John Ross Bowie guest-stars as school photographer Dennis, and Chuck Spitler plays his brother-in-law, mattress store owner Randy Cusperberg.

 The episode features cover versions of "Smile" by Lily Allen, "Jump" by Van Halen, "Smile" by Charlie Chaplin, and "When You're Smiling" by Louis Armstrong.
 Studio recordings of each of the songs except "When You're Smiling" were released as singles, available for digital download, and are also included on the album Glee: The Music, Volume 2.
-Jenna Ushkowitz deemed "Jump" one of her favorite songs on the album, explaining that it was fun to perform on mattresses and comparing it to "Proud Mary", performed in the episode "Wheels", which utilized wheelchairs as props.

 Jessalyn Gilsig referred to the confrontation between Terri and Will in "Mattress" as "The Reckoning".
 She described it as sad to shoot, as she and Morrison were so invested in the storyline, and explained: "What I hope is conveyed is that you see the child inside Terri.
 You see the fear."
 Gilsig commented that viewers had been wondering why Will was taking so long to discover Terri was not actually pregnant, explaining: "I think people have been asking 'How slow is this guy?!'.
 But [in "Mattress"] Will finally reflects that he is a fully evolved human being and puts two and two together."
 She noted that while Will and Emma "are adorable together", she still believes in Terri and Will as a couple as: "I think that she really loves him.
 People do crazy things out of deep, deep insecurity.
 She's obviously flawed, but I think she has love in her heart."
 While fan reaction to her character had previously resulted in a backlash Gilsig found "tough", she hoped that "Mattress" would be the episode in which "anti-Terri fans joined Team Terri".